opentok/opentok-web-samples/Electron-Basic-Video-Chat/README.md

 This sample application shows how to connect to an OpenTok session, publish a stream, and subscribe to a stream in a basic Electron application.

+## Demo

+You can download a demo app of this running [here](https://github.com/opentok/opentok-web-samples/tree/gh-pages/Electron-Basic-Video-Chat)

+> **Note** The demo is setup so that a new room is generated based on your public IP address.
+So will only work if you are connecting from the same network.

 ## Quick started
 1. Get values for your OpenTok API key, session ID, and token.
 You can obtain these values from your TokBox account.
 Make sure that the token isn't expired.
 For testing, you can use a session ID and token generated at your TokBox account page.
 However, the final application should obtain these values using the [OpenTok server SDKs](https://tokbox.com/developer/sdks/server/).
 For more information, see the OpenTok developer guides on [session creation](https://tokbox.com/developer/guides/create-session/) and [token creation](https://tokbox.com/developer/guides/create-token/).